2011–12 Quarterly Financial Report – Q1

 The Office has one Strategic Outcome and two Program Activities:

-Strategic Outcome and Program Activities
+• Strategic Outcome

 Further details on the Office’s authority, mandate and program activities can be found in its Reports on Plans and Priorities, Departmental Performance Reports and Annual Reports.